Mehdi Bazargan: Career

 After his graduation, Bazargan became the head of the first engineering department at Tehran University in the late 1940s.
 He was a deputy minister under Premier Mohammad Mosaddegh in the 1950s.
 Bazargan served as the first Iranian head of the National Iranian Oil Company under the administration of Prime Minister Mosaddegh.

 Bazargan co-founded the Liberation Movement of Iran in 1961, a party similar in its program to Mossadegh's National Front.
 Although he accepted the Shah, Mohammad Reza Pahlavi, as the legitimate head of state, he was jailed several times on political grounds.
-A strong admirer of Mahatma Gandhi, he praised Mahatma Gandhi's ideas and the Indian independence movement in his writings in jail as an ideal example for Iranians.
+A strong admirer of Mahatma Gandhi, he praised Gandhi's ideas and the Indian independence movement in his writings in jail as an ideal example for Iranians.

 Iranian Revolution

-On 4 February 1979, Bazargan was appointed prime minister of Iran by Ayatollah Khomeini.
+On 4 February 1979, Bazargan was appointed prime minister of Iran by Ayatollah Ruhollah Khomeini.
 He was seen as one of the democratic and liberal figureheads of the revolution who came into conflict with the more radical religious leaders – including Khomeini himself – as the revolution progressed.
 Although pious, Bazargan initially disputed the name Islamic Republic, wanting an Islamic Democratic Republic.
 He had also been a supporter of the original (non-theocratic) revolutionary draft constitution, and opposed the Assembly of Experts for Constitution and the constitution they wrote that was eventually adopted as Iran's constitution.
-Seeing his government's lack of power, in March 1979, he submitted his resignation to Ayatollah Khomeini.
+Seeing his government's lack of power, in March 1979, he submitted his resignation to Khomeini.
 Khomeini did not accept his resignation, and in April 1979, he and his cabinet members were reported to have escaped an assassination attempt.

-Bazargan resigned, along with his cabinet, on 4 November 1979, following the US Embassy takeover and hostage-taking.
+Bazargan resigned, along with his cabinet, on 4 November 1979, following the taking of hostages at the U.S. Embassy.
 His resignation was considered a protest against the hostage-taking and a recognition of his government's inability to free the hostages, but it was also clear that his hopes for liberal democracy and an accommodation with the West would not prevail.

 Bazargan continued in Iranian politics as a member of the first Parliament (Majles) of the newly formed Islamic Republic.
-He openly opposed Iran's cultural revolution and continued to advocate civil rule and democracy.
+He openly opposed the Cultural Revolution and continued to advocate civil rule and democracy.
 In November 1982, he expressed his frustration with the direction the Islamic Revolution had taken in an open letter to the then speaker of parliament Akbar Hashemi Rafsanjani.

 The government has created an atmosphere of terror, fear, revenge and national disintegration. ...
 What has the ruling elite done in nearly four years, besides bringing death and destruction, packing the prisons and the cemeteries in every city, creating long queues, shortages, high prices, unemployment, poverty, homeless people, repetitious slogans and a dark future?

 His term as a member of parliament lasted until 1984.
-During his term, he served as a lawmaker of the Iran Freedom Movement, which he had founded in 1961, and which was abolished in 1990.
+During his term, he served as a lawmaker of the Freedom Movement of Iran, which he had founded in 1961, and which was abolished in 1990.
 In 1985, the Council of Guardians denied Bazargan's petition to run for president.